30-band \(\mathbf{k}\cdot\mathbf{p}\) band structure calculation

 Attention

-The 30-band model is under development in our software, therefore related syntax and available functionalities are expected to be changing.
+The 30-band model is under development in our tool, therefore related syntax and available functionalities are expected to be changing.
 Strain effects are not included yet.

 Input Files: